rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

 After completing the prerequisites, you need to move the Ansible playbook and service account key file to the Jenkins server.

-#### The Ansible Playbook
+#### Ansible playbook

-An Ansible Playbook contains a set of instructions written in YAML.
+An Ansible playbook contains a set of instructions written in YAML.
 This example uses a gcp\_sql\_instance module to spin up the Cloud SQL instance.
 The following playbook creates a GCP Cloud SQL instance of MySQL database version 5.7: